NerminVej/Task-Management/README.md

 React JS + Java Spring Boot are the programming languages of choice.

-This project shows my understanding of using industry standard technologies inside of a simple CRUD application.
+This project shows my understanding of using industry standard technologies inside of a simple CRUD application with a login functionality using Spring Security.

 ## Setup: